mlafeldt/majek/README.md

 Simply pass Majek a Markdown file and it will do the following:

 - read the contents of the Markdown file
-- process the text with [md_inc] which provides commands to include other text files (`.inc`) and code (`.code_inc`) and more
+- process the text with md_inc which provides commands to include other text files (`.inc`) and code (`.code_inc`) and more
-- process the text using custom md_inc commands for [Octopress], see below
+- process the text using custom md_inc commands for Octopress, see below
-- add a [Jekyll] header with title, date, categories, etc. (will be configurable in the future)
+- add a Jekyll header with title, date, categories, etc. (will be configurable in the future)
 - output the final text to screen